param1234567890/Tinder_bot/README.md

 # Tinder bot
 A tinder swipe bot made using the selenium library in python.😉
 ## About
 Tinder is an American geosocial networking and online dating application that allows users to anonymously swipe to like or dislike other profiles based on their photos, a small bio, and common interests.
+Tinder launched in 2012 within startup incubator Hatch Labs as a joint venture between IAC and mobile app development firm Xtreme Labs.
+By 2014, Tinder was registering about one billion "swipes" per day.
 ## Requirements

   * Python 3.7